1 Queen's Road: A Unique Proposition

 Pedestrians crossing the street in front the of the 1952 HSBC Calcutta building.

 HSBC’s fourth-generation head office in Hong Kong was officially opened on 7 April 1986 at 1 Queen’s Road.
-It replaced our 1935 headquarters, that had followed our 1886 premises, which had taken the place of Wardley House where we’d first opened for business in 1865.
+It replaced our 1935 headquarters, which had followed our 1886 premises, which, in turn, had taken the place of Wardley House where we’d first opened for business in 1865.
 Each new head office had been groundbreaking, but this latest building marked a radical leap — blending cutting-edge engineering, local tradition, and future-focused vision.

 Vision and design

 HSBC’s goal for the new building was articulated in 1979 by Chairman Michael Sandberg, who said “a complete redevelopment of the Queen’s Road site is an expression of the bank’s commitment to Hong Kong and our confidence in its future as an international financial centre.”
 The new building needed to be much larger, and highly flexible to adapt to rapid technological change and the evolving needs of a global bank.
-To achieve this, HSBC launched an international competition and Foster Associates, led by visionary architect Norman Foster, won with his revolutionary design.
+To achieve this, HSBC launched an international design competition that was won by visionary architect Norman Foster (now Lord Foster) of Foster Associates.

 The overriding design concept was flexibility.
-Unlike traditional office blocks, which typically have a central core for lifts, staircases, and mechanical systems, Foster pushed all of these services to the building’s edges.
-This innovative approach unlocked vast, unobstructed floor spaces, allowing offices and departments to be rearranged and relocated much more quickly than in conventional corporate buildings.
+Traditional office blocks typically have a central core for lifts, staircases, and mechanical systems.
+Foster pushed these services to the building’s edges and unlocked vast open spaces so offices and teams could be quickly relocated as required in the future.
 It also created three times more usable area than a standard office tower.

 The building’s structure was inspired by suspension bridges, with eight steel masts forming a triple tower ’coat hanger’ from basement to rooftop.
 The tower divided into five double-height zones, each a ‘vertical village’ with escalators for internal movement and high-speed lifts between zones.
 Transparency was another guiding principle for the design.
 Structure and services were left exposed, turning the mechanics of banking into a visible celebration of innovation.
 As Norman Foster stated, “We set out to create a building that could adapt to an unknown future — open, flexible, and a true reflection of Hong Kong’s energy.”

-Through a process of questioning and challenging we virtually reinvented the office tower – in humanistic as well as organizational and urban terms.
-From the outset, the Bank placed a high priority on flexibility.
+Through a process of questioning and challenging we virtually reinvented the office tower – in humanistic as well as organisational and urban terms.
+From the outset, the bank placed a high priority on flexibility.
 Interestingly, 25 years on, it attributes a measure of its continued strength as a company to the ability to reconfigure the building to suit its changing needs.

-Lord Norman Foster, on the 25th anniversary of the buildings completion
+Norman Foster, on the 25th anniversary of the building, June 2010

 Building the impossible